-The percentage of beneficial ownership prior to this offering is based on common shares outstanding as of ,2024 after giving effect to the formula of the stock split on our common shares to be effected prior to this offering.
-The percentage of beneficial ownership after this offering is based on common shares outstanding as of ,2024 after giving effect to the formula our common shares to be effected prior to this offering and our issuance of common shares in this offering.
+The percentage of beneficial ownership prior to this offering is based on common shares outstanding as of , 2024 after giving effect to the -for- stock split on our common shares to be effected prior to this offering.
+The percentage of beneficial ownership after this offering is based on common shares outstanding as of , 2024 after giving effect to the -for- stock split on our common shares to be effected prior to this offering and our issuance of common shares in this offering.
+We currently have one record holder of common shares is domiciled in the United States.
+All holders of our common shares will have the same voting rights upon the completion of this offering.